MenkeTechnologies/TutorialFiles/vim/.vim/bundle/YouCompleteMe/README.md

 you that this is about to happen.

-Once the modifications have been made, the quickfix list (see `:help quickfix`) is opened and populated with the locations of all modifications.
-This can be used to review all automatic changes made.
+Once the modifications have been made, the quickfix list (see `:help quickfix`) is populated with the locations of all modifications.
+This can be used to review all automatic changes made by using `:copen`.
 Typically, use the `CTRL-W
 <enter>` combination to open the selected file in a new split.
-It is possible
+It is possible to
-to customize how the quickfix window is opened by using [the `YcmQuickFixOpened` autocommand](#the-ycmquickfixopened-autocommand).
+customize how the quickfix window is opened by using [the `YcmQuickFixOpened` autocommand](#the-ycmquickfixopened-autocommand).

 The buffers are *not* saved automatically.
 That is, you must save the modified